 The University has prepared a suite of documentation which explains how it processes personal data, how it is kept securely and which provides guidance to staff

-GDPR Policy - The Policy sets out the responsibilities of the University, its staff and students to comply with the provisions of GDPR.
+Data Protection (GDPR) Policy - The Policy sets out the responsibilities of the University, its staff and students to comply with the provisions of UK GDPR.

 Privacy Notices – These notices explain for our main groups of data subject, what we do with their personal data, who we share their data with and how we keep it secure.

-Online GDPR Training - Training course on GDPR that is part of the staff induction material (this can be accessed your Portal 'My Staff Life' and 'HR&OD Staff Development Opportunities' then 'University Induction Information and Support'
+Online GDPR Training - Training course on UK GDPR that is part of the staff induction material (this can be accessed your Portal 'My Staff Life' and 'HR&OD Staff Development Opportunities' then 'University Induction Information and Support'

 Data Classification and Handling Policy – This policy provides a framework for classifying and handling data to ensure that an appropriate degree of protection is applied to all data held by the University.